dotnet/sign/docs/Deployment.md

 ## Overview

+Below are the minimum steps needed to get this deployed to Azure App services.
+You may configure custom domains with custom SSL certificates if you'd like.

 1. Clone this repo
 2. Build & Run `InstallUtility`
-3. Configure DNS for your service, get an SSL certificate
+3. Create App Service (Web Site) and Key Vault for runtime settings
 4. Update `ReplyUrl` in the `SignService` application to point to your hostname
-5. Build and publish service to Azure with appropriate config values.
+5. Build and publish service to Azure
-6. Login to SignService admin UI, create user account, upload cert or create CSR.
+6. Login to SignService admin UI, create user account, upload cert or create CSR
 7. Provide sign client configuration to your users